TEXTILE AND FASHION DESIGN

 Classification of the study programme according to KLASIUS SRV: (16204) Higher education (first Bologna level)

-Scientific research discipline according to Frascati classification: Engineering Sciences, Humanities
+Scientific research discipline according to Frascati classification: (2) Engineering and Technology

 Date of accreditation: 16.
 11. 2005

 Conducted by: Faculty of Natural Sciences and Engineering